strimzi/proposals/009-strimzi-ui.md

 I would also suggest a name from the CRD of `kafka-web-ui`.

+The above is a suggestion of how the UI could be deployed as a part of a Strimzi deployment.
+Given the scope/range of options available, I would suggest the exact implementation details are decided upon in a follow on issue, worked as a part of the UI's development/delivery to Strimzi.

 ## Session management and Authentication

+This section describes how a UI deployed as a part of Strimzi could be secured.
+[The following is based on the work done as a part of the security proposal, and how the UI would/could utilise the available security mechanisms.](https://github.com/strimzi/proposals/pull/13).
+The exact implementation, as well as any other required discussion around security I would suggest is had as a part of the UI's development/delivery to Strimzi.

 ### Aim:

-Provide a mechanism for UI users to log into Strimzi and make authorized requests to Kafka
+Provide a mechanism for UI users to log into Strimzi and make authorized requests to Kafka.

 ### Overview: